For Restaurant Owners

 We have been growing a variety of field grown produce since the start to include asparagus, blackberries, blueberries, pumpkins, squash, watermelons, gourds and winter squash.
 We also love to plant large quantities of sunflowers to bring to the farmer’s market both for enjoyment and to use as birdseed.

 This year we added a large scale raised bed garden with a variety of garden produce and herbs.
 We have loved watching everything grow from seed to maturing plants.

 We utilize hydroponic growing methods for our microgreens.

 We love the taste and quality these fresh superfoods offer.

-We look forward to the addition of a large hydroponic greenhouse which will be used to grow a variety of lettuces and tomatoes.
-This will be completed in early summer 2020.
+We look forward to the addition of a large hydroponic greenhouse which will be used to grow a variety of lettuces and tomatoes in the near future.